hjelev/OpenVPN-Stats/README.md

 How to restart the statistics?

 Just delete the content of your "db" folder, all files will be recreated once users connect to the vpn.

+OpenVPN-Stats is based on https://sigterm.sh/2009/07/16/simple-openvpn-server-statistics/, it adds aggregation of the data and a convenient way to display it online.